parejadan/accurp-engine/README.md

 --------
 The original raw data was collected by a group of classmates from my AI-2 class.
 Which was then shared with the rest of the class for the use as a unit-project for the course.
 I studied the raw data and defined a few features to then feed it to a learner.

 NOTE: The following description for the training data is my interpretation from what was explain to me.
-There were some fuzzy areas I had to clarify on own which lead to some alterations.
+There were some fuzzy areas I had to clarify on my own which lead to some alterations.
 Also, the training data on this repository is a discretized version of it.

 So what is the data exactly?
 In a nutshell the data is a collection of everyday conversational sentences.
 For example, the type of sentences one exchanges with a waiter when ordering food at a restaurant, or asking a stranger for directions.
 We focus on these low complexity sentences so to assure a high quantity and variety in the data for varying languages.